-A hyperlink (also referred to as a “link”) is text in an HTML document or email signature (which uses HTML) that becomes clickable and takes you to another resource, either on the internet or locally on your computer.
+A hyperlink (also referred to as a “link”) is text or an image in an HTML document or email signature (which uses HTML) that becomes clickable and takes you to another resource, either on the internet or locally on your computer.

 There are hyperlinks all over the internet linking to other resources.
 It would be extremely difficult to find a website or email signature that doesn’t have a hyperlink on it.

 Since email signatures are coded in a very similar way to websites (HTML), hyperlinks work the same in both instances.

 Just to be clear on what a hyperlink is, this is a hyperlink to Gimmio, our email free signature generator.

 When should hyperlinks be used in email signatures?

 Hyperlinks can be useful in an email signature in a variety of ways.
 Below are a few common scenarios where hyperlinks can be used.